Fairfield University Art Museum

 The Fairfield University Art Museum, formerly the Bellarmine Museum of Art, is an art museum located on the renovated lower level of Bellarmine Hall on the campus of Fairfield University in Fairfield, Connecticut.
-The museum features Classical, Medieval, Renaissance, Baroque, Celtic and Asian art and artifacts in three distinct galleries totaling 2700 sqft of space.
-The museum hosts 2-3 special exhibitions each year in the Bellarmine Hall Galleries.
+The museum features Classical, Medieval, Renaissance, Baroque, Celtic, and Asian art and artifacts in three distinct galleries totaling 2700 sqft of space.

+The museum hosts two to three special exhibitions each year in the Bellarmine Hall Galleries.
 The museum also includes the Walsh Gallery, in the Regina A. Quick Center for the Performing Arts, with 1800 square feet of exhibition space.
-The Walsh Gallery hosts 2-3 special exhibitions annually.
-CollegeRank.net ranks it the 37th Most Amazing College Museum in the United States noting that "with an incredibly rich and broad collection of paintings, sculpture, and plaster casts, the Bellarmine Museum of Art is a must-see for art enthusiasts."
+The Walsh Gallery hosts two to three special exhibitions annually.
+It is ranked as one of the "Most Amazing College Museum in the United States," with an "incredibly rich and broad collection of paintings, sculpture, and plaster casts, the Bellarmine Museum of Art is a must-see for art enthusiasts."

+In 2024, the museum received full American Alliance of Museums (AAM) accreditation for its commitment to excellence, accountability, and high professional standards.

 History

 The Fairfield University Art Museum opened as the Bellarmine Museum of Art in October 2010.
 It was built at a cost of $3.2 million and was designed by Centerbrook Architects & Planners.
 The museum's main gallery, The Frank and Clara Meditz Gallery, is named in honor of the parents of the lead donor to the project, University Trustee and alumnus John Meditz '70.

 The museum is located on the renovated lower level of Bellarmine Hall which was designed in 1921 in the English manorial style.
 Formerly known as Hearthstone Hall because of its many fireplaces and chimneys, this forty-four room mansion was built by Walter B. Lashar, owner of the American Chain and Cable Company.
 The Jesuits purchased Bellarmine Hall and the surrounding estate from the town of Fairfield in 1942 to serve as one of the foundational building for Fairfield University.

 Jill Deupi was the founding director and chief curator involved in building the museum, and serving from 2010-2014, Carey Mack Weber served as interim director for one year, and was followed by Linda Wolk-Simon.
 In 2019 Carey Mack Weber was appointed executive director.